mateonunez/platformatic-orama/README.md

-# Platformatic with Lyra
+# Platformatic with Orama

 The services exposes two routes:

-- `/lyra/:author` - returns a list of all the posts that matches the `author` query param using [Lyra](https://github.com/LyraSearch/lyra)
+- `/orama/:author` - returns a list of all the posts that matches the `author` query param using [Orama](https://github.com/OramaSearch/orama)
 - `/mapper/:author` - returns a list of all the posts that matches the `author` query param using the native [@platformatic/sql-mapper](https://www.npmjs.com/package/@platformatic/sql-mapper)

 ## Usage